hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `vnet_subnet_id` - The ID of the Subnet where the Agents in the Pool are provisioned.

+* `node_taints` - The list of Kubernetes taints which are applied to nodes in the agent pool

 ---

 A `azure_active_directory` block exports the following: